 In the evening, we stumbled upon an energetic Hip Hop – Samba – Cha Cha dance class being held at Casa Hoffman in downtown, and I couldn’t have thought of a better way to wrap up my time in Curitiba!

 2. Foz do Iguaçu, Parana (1 night, 2 days)

-The Iguaçu Falls (Cataratas do Iguaçu) are situated on the Brazil-Argentina border, on the Iguaçu river, and constitute the largest waterfall system in the world.
+The Iguaçu Falls (Cataratas do Iguaçu) is situated on the Brazil-Argentina border, on the Iguaçu River, and constitutes the largest waterfall system in the world.
 And believe you me, the falls are worth every bit of the hype and more.
 From the Brazil side, they are accessible through the Parque Nacional do Iguaçu.

 As the trek progressed, it began to get more and more humid, and the number of mongooses that accosted us kept increasing.
 When we finally made it to the end of the trail, we noticed a manmade walkway which takes tourists right into the middle of the waterfall system, and that is the vantage point from which we experienced the falls in all their glory.